+Distribution Credit

-- Distribution Credit: Credit counts toward degree and is accepted in a particular discipline.
+Credit counts toward degree and is accepted in a particular discipline.
 Distribution credit will apply to most courses.
-Students that transfer courses with distribution credit can work with the head of their major to see if those courses can fulfill any specific degree requirements. - Elective Credit: Credit counts toward degree but is not assigned a particular discipline.
+Students who transfer courses with distribution credit can work with the head of their major to see if those courses can fulfill any specific degree requirements.

+Elective Credit

+Credit counts toward degree but is not assigned a particular discipline.